showalter/sn-machine/README.md

 |A         | R*X     | ROTATE the bit pattern in register R one bit to the right X amount of times.
 Each time placing the bit that started on the low end on the high end.
 |B         | RXY     | JUMP to the instruction located in the memory cell at address XY if the bit pattern in register R is equal to the bit pattern in register number 0.
 Otherwise, continue with the normal sequence of execution.
 (The jump is implemented by copying XY into the program counter during the execute phase.) |
 |C         | ***     | HALT |

+## How it works
+Upon execution of the program the user is prompted with the option of choosing the number of register cells and the number of Memory cells they would like.
+The user may choose between 1-16 register cells and 0-255 memory cells.

+After the user's cells are chosen the user may edit the contents of the register cell with "R" and may edit the memory cell with "M".

+The user may use "Enter" to step through the program, and "E" will execute the program.